tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 ## Should you move to California?

 Since I'm currently in California, I'll comment a bit on API jobs in this location.
 California (specifically Silicon Valley, which spans from San Francisco to San Jose) continues to be a hub (if not *the* hub) for API technical writer jobs.
 However, California has a number of drawbacks, mainly with housing and traffic.

 To live in Silicon Valley, you need the dual income of two working professionals to survive financially.
-Alternatively, you need to be single and willing to share a house with roommates.
+Alternatively, you probably need to be single and willing to share a house with roommates.
 Traffic along the 101 can also crawl at a snail's pace during rush hour.

-That said, given the increased exodus of tech professionals in this area (some estimate 46% are leaving](https://www.sfgate.com/realestate/article/Google-facebook-can-t-afford-Silicon-Valley-13132157.php) because housing is so unaffordable), this means the need and opportunity for tech writers will be even greater.
+That said, given the increased exodus of tech professionals in this area (some estimate 46% are leaving](https://www.sfgate.com/realestate/article/Google-facebook-can-t-afford-Silicon-Valley-13132157.php) because housing is so unaffordable), the need and opportunity for tech writers will be even greater.
 In fact, the STC Salary Database indicates that "San Jose-Sunnyvale-Santa Clara" had the second largest reported loss of tech writers during 2016 (second to Houston-The Woodlands-Sugar Lands, TX).
-Tech writing jobs were already plentiful in this area, and now tech writers will be in more demand now than ever.
+Tech writing jobs were already plentiful in this area, and now tech writers will be in even more demand now than ever.

 So if you're willing to sacrifice a few comforts related to housing &mdash; like living in a 1,000 square-foot house for $3k/month rent instead of owning a $3,000 square-foot house for $1,500/month mortgage &mdash; your future could be bright in California.
 California has many other perks as well &mdash; beautiful beaches, mountains with awe-inspiring Sequoias and Redwoods, free city-wide wifi, bike-friendly paths, an abundance of parks and good schools, year-round pleasant weather, and more.

 But living here is a tradeoff.
-In [Tech Comm and The State of Urbanization](https://techcommgeekmom.com/2018/04/12/tech-comm-and-the-state-of-urbanization/), Danielle Villegas, frustrated by the lack of tech writer jobs in the New Jersey area and not ready to give up her nice home and garden for the urban life, writes:
+In [Tech Comm and The State of Urbanization](https://techcommgeekmom.com/2018/04/12/tech-comm-and-the-state-of-urbanization/), Danielle Villegas, frustrated by the lack of tech writer jobs in the New Jersey area but not ready to give up her nice home and garden for the urban life, writes:

 > Why would I want to try to get a studio apartment in San Francisco or Silicon Valley or New York City for USD $1-2 million when I can get a three-to-four bedroom house in a nice neighborhood, have some green space/a garden, a good school district for my child, for a fraction of that?
 Why should I have to sacrifice my time with my family and other obligations I have to my community by commuting four hours round trip every day, and sacrificing my physical and mental well-being at the same time?

 It's a tradeoff that might not make sense for the lifestyle you want.
-For me, I moved to California (from Utah) after our tech writing team was laid off.
+For me, I moved to California (from Utah) after our tech writing team at a Utah company was laid off.
 I received a generous severance package and decided to move to the mecca of tech (the Bay area).
 I have four daughters and am the primary breadwinner in my family, so it was important to be located in a place where jobs were more abundant, stable, and where salaries were more lucrative.
 I was willing to trade my spacious Utah house and the green garden (okay, I actually hate gardening) for the chance to work in a thriving tech space.

 Having been here 5 years, I honestly love it.
 For starters, there are a plethora of tech writing jobs here if you're qualified.
 If you have a few years of experience writing developer docs and are familiar with some technical languages or frameworks, many companies will gladly open their doors.
 Startups offer opportunities to build doc departments and tool workflows from the ground up as well.
 It might be tough to land your *first* tech writing job here, but once you get some experience, doors open.